beta-europe/www.beta-europe.org/_pages/teammember.md

 author_profile: true
 ---

-BETA Europe is managed by it's Management Board and Extended Management Board
+BETA Europe is managed by its Management Board and Extended Management Board

 {% include base_path %}